 Local sexual assault crisis hotline staff see rise in reports

-Every call Kristi Taylor has taken on the Advocacy Center’s crisis hotline is different.
+Every call Kristi Taylor receives on the Advocacy Center’s crisis hotline is different.
 Some call frequently, looking for support and guidance on how to live with past trauma.
 Others, who may be in immediate danger at the hands of an abuser, are seeking shelter for the night.

 “It's always such an honor for people to trust that I might be able to help them and that they’ll trust me with their stories that are probably some of the most private and intimate,” Taylor says.

-Taylor is the educational director at the Advocacy Center, the only shelter and resource center for victims and survivors of domestic and sexual violence in Tompkins County, New York.
+Taylor is the educational director at the Advocacy Center, the only shelter and resource center for victims and survivors of domestic and sexual violence in Tompkins County.

-The Center’s 24-hour hotline is available seven days a week and is a place where people can talk anonymously.
-Trained volunteers and staff who work on the hotline can help callers through a variety of processes, ranging from talking to law enforcement or a Title IX officer, to addressing medical needs or getting support through the criminal justice system.
+The Center’s 24-hour hotline is a place where people can talk anonymously.
+Trained volunteers and staff who work on the hotline can help callers through a variety of processes, ranging from talking to law enforcement to addressing medical needs.

-Taylor says she think the hotline is one of the most important resources for victims of sexual violence because of its “constant connection.”
+Taylor says she thinks the hotline is one of the most important resources for victims of sexual violence because of its “constant connection.”

 “When you're meeting with a counselor or therapist, that role is huge in helping people build tools and skills, but they're not always necessarily available at 2 a.m,” Kristi says.

-When a call comes in, “The first thing we do..is ask the person if they’re in a safe place to talk,” Taylor says.
+When a call comes in, Taylor says “the first thing we do is ask the person if they’re in a safe place to talk.”

 After assessing their physical safety, Taylor says she tries to create a space where the caller is comfortable to talk.
 She asks about the situation and what prompted the caller to pick up the phone that night.